 These GCU are subject to the law of England and Wales.

 Each Party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with these GCU or their subject matter or formation (including non-contractual disputes or claims).
-In the event of difficulty, notably in the interpretation, execution, cessation or termination of the GCU, the Parties shall first seek an amicable solution, in the absence of which they expressly accept, within the limit of the legislation, to submit any dispute relative to the GCU to the exclusive jurisdiction of the courts of England and Wales.
+In the event of difficulty, notably in the interpretation, execution, cessation or termination of the GCU, the Parties shall first seek an amicable solution pursuant to these GCU, in the absence of which they expressly accept, within the limit of the legislation, to submit any dispute relative to the GCU to the exclusive jurisdiction of the courts of England and Wales.

 II.
 Special conditions applicable to Independent Couriers